-We’ve come a long way from the “cubicle farms” of the 1960’s, but are we headed in the right direction?
+Office layouts have come a long way from the “cubicle farms” of the 1960’s, but are we headed in the right direction?

 When the original cubicle was unveiled in 1964, it wasn’t actually a cubicle at all.
 “Called Action Office, it was the brainchild of Robert Propst,” writes Nikil Saval for Wired.com.
 Propst was, “Among the first designers to argue that office work was mental work and that mental effort was tied to the environmental enhancement of one’s physical capabilities.”

-The Action Office consisted of a standing desk, a ‘communications centre’ for making phone calls, and came in an array of bright colours.
+The Action Office consisted of a standing desk, a ‘communications centre’ for making phone calls, which came in an array of bright colours.
 The elements of the office could be rearranged, and it was the first time that office furniture design took into consideration that there would indeed be real live humans using them.

 Despite this, the Action Office was a commercial failure.
 “The product won a few awards within the industry,” writes Saval, “but otherwise saw little actual adoption in the workplace.”

 Propst did not give up on his dream of the ideal office furniture and later emerged with Action Office II.
-Propst’s new design had 3 adjustable walls, with variable shelves and tack board to allow for “individuation.”
+Propst’s new design had 3 adjustable walls, with variable shelves and tack boards to allow for “individuation.”
 The idea was that the walls and shelves could be arranged and decorated in whatever way the team member desired.

-Sales for the Action Office II, and its many knockoffs, took off.
+Sales for the Action Office II (and its many knockoffs) took off.
 Unfortunately, the workspaces were not used as intended.
 “It turned out that companies had no interest in creating autonomous environments,” writes Saval.
 “Instead, they wanted to stuff as many people into as small a space for as cheaply as possible, as quickly as possible.”

 Instead of flexible spaces, you were more likely to find a grid-like pattern of Action Office II desks, all with 6-feet tall walls, creating barriers to collaboration and communication.
-Sounds pretty depressing right?
-Thus, the cubicle farm was born and, with it, thousands of unhappy team members.
+Sounds pretty depressing, right?
+Thus, the cubicle farm was born, and with it, thousands of unhappy team members.

 Oddly enough, the open office layout was born at about the same time as the cubicle farm.
-In 1962, Frank Duffy, then a 4th-year architectural student, discovered a, “New workplace design,” writes William Kremer for BBC.com, “that had taken hold in Germany.”
+In 1962, Frank Duffy, then a 4th-year architectural student, discovered “a new workplace design,” writes William Kremer for BBC.com, “that had taken hold in Germany.”
 It was called ‘Burolandschaft,’ meaning “office landscaping.”

 “A glance at a layout chart from that time reveals desks scattered in a seemingly higgledy-piggledy fashion,” writes Kremer, “with desks butting up against each other every which way, and clustered in work zones of different sizes.”
 Duffy describes the layout as, “Fundamentally a reaction against Nazism,” and eschews a top-down, military approach to office design.